OnlineRBACFixing/cybersecurity2019/README.md

 # Experimental Results: Multiple Exceptions/Violations

 Here we asses experimentally multiple exceptions and multiple violations in one single problem instance.
-We evaluate the impact of balance B to **sim** (similarity) and **opt** (simplicity) for three dataset.
+We evaluate the impact of balance B to **sim** (similarity) and **spt** (simplicity) for three dataset.

 Results for addition/removal of multiple exceptions/violations